 The Smartcard Embedded Software must provide a function to check initialisation data.
-The data is defined by the customer and injected by the TOE Manufacturer into the non-volatile memory to provide the possibility for TOE identification and for traceability.
+The data is defined by the customer and injected by the TOE Manufacturer into the non-

 The following assumption considers the Application Notes 8 and 9 of [7] related to the specialised encryption hardware of the TOE (refer to the augmentation paper [8]).